-Not only can too much debt force you to put parts of your life on hold, it can wreck your credit score.
-If your balances grow so high that you can’t afford to pay even the minimum amount due, you could begin collecting delinquencies (late payments by 30 days or more) on your credit reports.
-That is a major red flag to lenders.
+Good debt, like student loans and mortgages that are borrowed in the right proportion, can help you invest in yourself or your portfolio.
+Bad debt, such as unwieldy credit cards and auto loans, however, can seriously hamper your life and finances.
+If your balances grow so high that you can’t afford to pay even the minimum amount due, you could begin racking up delinquencies (late payments by 30 days or more) on your credit reports.

 But not all debt is necessarily worth avoiding.
-As long as you limit what you borrow and routinely pay your bills on time, a reasonably priced loan can often help you get things you couldn’t afford otherwise, such as a higher education, a reliable car, a quality computer or a home you can call your own.
+As long as you limit what you borrow and routinely pay your bills on time, a reasonably priced loan can often help, not hurt, your finances.

 According to credit expert Beverly Harzog, determining whether a loan is good or bad largely comes down to how affordable it is and how you use it.

 “A lot of people don’t understand that not all debt is bad,” Harzog said.
 Some loans can help you build credit so that you can afford lower priced loans in the future.
 Others help you invest in assets — or in yourself — so that you can start to build wealth at a younger age.

 If you’re considering taking out a loan and know that you can’t pay it off immediately, you may want to first ask yourself: